apohl79/audiogridder/README.md

 on the performance.
 4. Run the server
 5. Manage your plugins (if you do not want to enable all plugins).
-6. If you want to run multiple servers on a singel machine, you will have to assign a different server ID to each instance.
+6. If you want to run multiple servers on a single machine, you will have to assign a different server ID to each instance.

 <p align="center">